techidaily/site-games-able/source/_posts/exploring-top-tier-games-playstation-plus-or-xbox-game-pass.md

 * Minecraft
 * Sea of Thieves

- See the[full list of Xbox Game Pass titles](https://www.xbox.com/en-US/xbox-game-pass/games) for more.
+ See the [full list of Xbox Game Pass titles](https://www.xbox.com/en-US/xbox-game-pass/games) for more.

  You'll notice that Xbox Game Pass has more recent high-profile games than PS Plus; this is because all Xbox Game Studios titles come to Game Pass on the day of their release.
 This is the case with, for instance, Grounded and Halo Infinite.